 - Hazardous (201-500): Air quality is bad enough to be declared an emergency.
 Stay indoors or evacuate the area until air quality improves.

-For highly accurate local air quality readings, use a portable air quality monitor, such as the AirVisual Pro by IQAir.
-This monitor measures key indoor and outdoor air pollutants in your immediate surroundings.
+For highly accurate local air quality readings, use an air quality monitor.
+These monitors measure key indoor and outdoor air pollutants in your immediate surroundings.

 The AirVisual Pro also provides 72-hour air pollution forecasts based on trends in local pollutant concentrations.
 If your forecast shows that air quality will be poor for the next few days, you may want to work out indoors or somewhere else that’s not as polluted so that you don’t jeopardize your outdoor exercise benefits.